karankumbhar47/Crop-Recommendation-system/Phase2_Report.md

 ### 2.3 Crop Recommendation

 The Crop Recommendation System combines the predictions from both models to recommend crops to the farmer.
-The recommendation is obtained by maximizing the the expected income per month.
-This value of income is obtained by multiplying the expected yeild and expected price.
+The recommendation is obtained by maximizing the expected income per month.
+This value of income is obtained by multiplying the expected yield and expected price.
 In other words, the system suggests crops that are anticipated to have both high yields and favorable market prices.
 This approach aims to optimize farmers' income by considering both production and market conditions.